The El Paso District responding to the needs of Asylum Seekers in the Borderlands

 History: Legal Asylum Seekers coming across the southern border into the El Paso/Las Cruces area is certainly nothing new.
 Annunciation House, in collaboration with churches across denominations, including the UMC, have been reaching out to “the stranger” since the 1970’s.
 El Calvario UMC, Las Cruces was repurposed to serve asylum seekers on a weekly basis beginning in early 2018.
 Tobin Park UMC, El Paso is outfitted to serve asylum seekers, and received families on a weekly basis until recently.
 The number of refugees overall fluctuates, but the churches and organizations in the El Paso/Las Cruces area have experienced recent periods of dramatic increase and strain on their resources followed by the need moving elsewhere.

 Who are we serving?
-The majority of the asylum seekers our churches serve are single parents traveling with small children from Honduras, El Salvador, Guatemala and Mexico, who are escaping horrible poverty and violence by taking the long, dangerous journey to the U.S. They have been detained by the U.S. Government for weeks, while they are being vetted and sponsors in the U.S. have been confirmed.
-Once that process is completed, the U.S. Government has requested that we join with other organizations to house these families for a few days while we assist them in making travel arrangements to reunite with their sponsors, and we hope to show them the love of Christ as we meet their health, hygiene and comfort needs for their short stay.
+The majority of the asylum seekers our churches serve are single parents traveling with small children from Honduras, El Salvador, Guatemala and Mexico, who are escaping horrible poverty and violence by taking the long, dangerous journey to the U.S. The U.S. Government has requested that we join with other organizations to house these families for a few days while we assist them in making travel arrangements to reunite with their sponsors, and we hope to show them the love of Christ as we meet their health, hygiene and comfort needs for their short stay.

 How can you help?